heeseorain/mini_module_abm/exercise1-2.md

 - Output raster size units: `Georeferenced units`
 - Width/Horizontal resolution: `40`
 - Height/Vertical resolution: `40`
-- Output extent: Click the `X` button on the right to make it `Not set`.
+- Output extent: Leave it as `Not set`.
 - Assign a specified nodata vlaue to output bands: Click the `X` button on the right to make it `Not set`.

    ![](statics/newforest6.png)